Example page for John R. D'Orazio's jQuery Clock plugin (version )

 This div will be turned into a dynamic clock

-Clock with custom timestamp (2 weeks, 2 hours, 10 minutes and 10 seconds ahead) and Russian language
+Clock with custom timestamp (2 weeks, 2 hours, 10 minutes and 10 seconds ahead) and random language picked from all possible BCP 47 tags

 customtimestamp = customtimestamp.getTime();